-The future outlook for the Company is outlined in the Strategic Report on page 1.
+The future outlook for the Company is outlined in the Strategic Report on page 2.

 Rising inflation in the wider economy particularly driven by rising energy costs could also present business challenges due to impacts on our customers and general upward pressure on the Company's costs.
-The Company also recognises that in response to sanctions applied following the Russian military invasion of Ukraine, there is a risk of state sponsored cyber-attacks targeted at the UK.
-Through monitoring of emerging threats and identification of incidents, our organisational structure enables a coordinated response to cyber events within our local and global Crisis Management framework.